Case study: £385,000 for motorcyclist’s crush injuries after collision with van

 Medical reports obtained

-Our Personal Injury team obtained medical reports from a range of specialists to determine the full extent of Mr N’s injuries as a result of the accident, as follows:
+Our Personal Injury team obtained medical reports from a range of specialists to determine the full extent of Mr N’s injuries as a result of the accident.
+These included:

-Psychologist: he experienced frustration, depression, and feelings of isolation, but continued to make good progress and had returned to riding his motorcycle.
-The Psychologist was confident that the remaining anxiety should gradually recover with a course of anxiety management.
+- Psychologist: he experienced frustration, depression, and feelings of isolation, but continued to make good progress and had returned to riding his motorcycle.
+The Psychologist was confident that the remaining anxiety would gradually recover with a course of anxiety management.

-Orthotics expert: it was recommended that Mr N had ‘made to measure’ motorcycle boots with contact insoles, and ‘made to measure’ formal and casual shoes.
-The cost of these and any subsequent replacements were included in his claim.
+- Orthotics expert: it was recommended that Mr N had ‘made-to-measure’ motorcycle boots with contact insoles, and ‘made-to-measure’ formal and casual shoes.
+The cost of these and any subsequent replacements was included in his claim.

 To calculate Mr N’s potential earnings, we obtained evidence in relation to his intended career path working with motorcycles.